diogojhony/diogojhony/README.md

 My name is Diogo Jhony, but you can call me **Jhony** 😁.

 I'm super passionate about the best technologies in Web and Mobile development.

-I've been working as Full-Stack JavaScript Developer at [Oi](https://www.oi.com.br/).
-In my spare time, I'm working as a Freelancer React Native at [Cataki](https://cataki.org/)
+I've been working as Front-end Developer at [Sysmap](https://www.sysmap.com.br) and in my spare time I'm working as a Freelancer React Native at [Cataki](https://cataki.org/)

 Would you like to know me more? 👇